 The French name means "first crop".
-Confusingly, it is used in several French classification systems but with different meaning (rank).
+However, it is confusingly used in several French classification systems with different meanings (rank).

-As part of the 1855's Bordeaux Classification for red wines from the Médoc "Premier Cru" (also "Premier Grand Cru" or "Premier Grand Cru Classé") is the highest rank.
-For white wines from Barsac and Sauterne second behind "Premier Cru Classé Supérieur".
-The first rank "Premier Cru Classé Supérieur” was the only winery due to its exceptional quality Château d'Yquem,
+As part of the in 1855 Bordeaux Classification for red wines from the Médoc "Premier Cru" (also "Premier Grand Cru" or "Premier Grand Cru Classé") is the highest rank.
+For white wines from Barsac and Sauterne on the other hand, second place behind "Premier Cru Classé Supérieur".
+The first prize “Premier Cru Classé Supérieur” was the only winery due to its exceptional quality Château d'Yquem,

-As part of the Burgundy classification is "Premier Cru" after "Grand Cru" the second rank.
-The stage "Premier Grand Cru (Classé)" in Saint-Emilion is the highest class there.
-Here, however, a distinction in "Premier Grand Cru Classé A" and "Premier Grand Cru Classé B".
-See also below Grand Cru and quality system,
+As part of the Burgundy classification "Premier Cru" is in second place after "Grand Cru".
+The level "Premier Grand Cru (Classé)" in Saint-Emilion is the highest class there.
+However, a distinction is made here between "Premier Grand Cru Classé A" and "Premier Grand Cru Classé B".
+See also under Grand Cru and quality system,